We coach women leaders because we want to even the playing field.

-I’m concerned about the women who leave due to the frustration of continual rejection.
+I’m concerned about the women who leave because of the frustration of continual rejection.
 Not because she is unqualified, but because she is a woman.

 I’m troubled about the woman who feels discouraged and has seconded-guess herself because everyone and everything around her is telling her she’s not good enough.

-I think about those women whose dreams are to run a Fortune 500 company, but has lost her passion as she wonders whether the crap she deals with is worth it.
+I think about those women whose dreams are to run a Fortune 500 company, but have lost her passion as she wonders whether the crap she deals with is worth it.